Introducing the JP Australia Super Lightwind 2026.

 To achieve this, the outline is long.
 This creates a balanced curve for a smooth and effortless transition from non-planing to planing.

-The hull has a transforming Vee Flow: pronounced at the front, in front of the Baseplate, for a smooth ride and low-friction touchdowns; it flattens out between the straps and opens up again towards the tail.
-This makes the board ride high and loose and smooths out chop.
+The hull has a transforming Vee Flow: pronounced at the front, in front of the Baseplate, for a smooth ride and low-friction touch-downs; it flattens out between the straps and opens up again towards the tail.
+This makes the board ride high and loose and irons out chop.
 The transforming V leads to a curved rail line, which makes jibes smoother and helps you come out of the jibe at full speed.

-You don't need a foil to have fun with this board in super light winds.
-But if you want to try it, JP's foil Tuttle box makes it a real foil weapon.
-Volume and size not only get you flying super early, but the width also gives you the leverage to control the foil lift when the wind picks up and it gets faster.
+Have fun.
+But if you want to try it, JP's Foil Tuttlebox makes it a real Foil weapon.
+Not only do the volume and size get you flying super early, but the width also gives you the leverage to control the lift when the wind picks up and things get faster.

-| Size | Length (inches) | Width (cm) | Volume (L) | Weight (kg) | Fin | Fin Box | Recommended Sail Size | Ideal Sail Size |
+| Size | Length (cm) | Width (cm) | Volume (L) | Weight (kg) | Fin | Fin box | Recommended Sail Size | Ideal Sail Size |

 |---|---|---|---|---|---|---|---|---|

-| 166 | 238 | 92 | 166 | 9.4 ±6% | Super Lightwind 56 Carbon | Foil shuttle box | >7.0 | >7.5 |
+| 166 | 238 | 92 | 166 | 9.4 ±6% | Super Lightwind 56 Carbon | Foil-Tuttle box | >7.0 | >7.5 |